Proxy-o/1337typing/README.md

 Contributing
 Contributions are welcome!
 If you find any bugs or have any suggestions, please feel free to open an issue on GitHub.

-License
-The typing game is licensed under the MIT License.

 I hope you enjoy playing the typing game!